-Auctioneer Guernsey's organized the collection by type with items classified as mercantile, advertising, vintage clothing and the like.
-The auction house made a $480,000 commission.
+Auctioneer Guernsey's organized the collection by type, and the bidding gets underway Monday with items classified as mercantile, advertising, vintage clothing and the like.